Pinpoint: A virtual user conference Register today

 • prefer_zip_codes=84660; 90210&prefer_geolocation=none

-Sometimes you want to limit results to only specific cities, states or zipcodes.
-This is different from preferences that could provide suggestions outside your preference areas.
+Sometimes, you want to limit results to only specific cities, states, or ZIP Codes.
+This is different from preferences, which could provide suggestions outside your preference areas.
 Filters will only show suggestions that match the filter.
-Note that there are some keywords you can use for states that will filter on the 48 contiguous states (including DC) which exclude territories, Alaska and Hawaii.
+Note that there are some keywords you can use for states that will filter on the 48 contiguous states (including DC), which exclude territories, Alaska and Hawaii.
 Or all states which exclude just the territories.

 If you need to exclude specific states from your results, you can use this filter.
 It cannot be used with any other filter or the geolocation preference, but it works with other preference settings.

 US Autocomplete Pro has included non-postal addresses for a little over 6 months.
-Non-postal addresses are those that USPS will not deliver to, but are valid physical addresses.
+Non-postal addresses are those that USPS won’t deliver to, but are valid physical addresses.
 By default, only postal addresses will be returned.

-Set this to “all” if you want to return non-postal addresses also.
-You will know if a result is a non-postal address if it contains the source field with the value of “other”.
+Set this to “all” if you also want to return non-postal addresses.
+You will know if a result is a non-postal address if it contains the source field with the value of “other.”

-If the address submitted is an appartment building with 100 units, this will dictate how many of those units there are, and if the user can drill down to an exact unit.
-You can learn more about it in the recording below beginning at 18:40.
+If the address submitted is an apartment building with 100 units, this will dictate how many of those units there are and if the user can drill down to an exact unit.
+You can learn more about it in the recording below, beginning at 18:40.

 This is just a brief overview of what was covered.
 You can view the full 26 minute video below.